 There are songs about the Saints, current and former players are memorialized on Mardi Gras floats, and, in the 1980s when the team was among the worst performing in the league, fans still flocked to the Superdome (with paper bags on their heads).

 To say that the team has the full support of the community is an understatement.
 Viewership during games regularly is at or near the top of markets in the league each game, and it’s well-documented that calls for emergency services grind to a halt from kickoff to final whistle.
 Since 2006, season tickets have sold out to capacity (73,112) and there is a waiting list of over 100,000 fans waiting to purchase tickets.
-The tenacity and remarkable comeback of New Orleans after Hurricane Katrina is frequently compared to the rise of the Saints in the 2009-2010 season, culminating in the Saints first Superbowl
+The tenacity and remarkable comeback of New Orleans after Hurricane Katrina is frequently compared to the rise of the Saints in the 2009-2010 season, culminating in the Saints’ first Superbowl appearance and win.

 New Orleans Pelicans